 A quarry lasts until the ranger chooses a different quarry.
 For the purpose of this ability, a troop or swarm is considered a single creature.

-This ability replaces rage forms.
+This ability replaces animal focus.

 At 1st level, when a ranger attacks his quarry, his increased focus makes him even deadlier.
 The ranger gains a +1 insight bonus to attack rolls against his quarry, and deals an additional 1d6 precision damage against them on all attacks.
 These bonuses increase by +1 and +1d6 respectively at 5th, 9th, 13th, and 17th level.
 This extra damage is not multiplied upon a critical hit.

-This ability replaces wild empathy.
+This ability replaces nature sense and wild empathy.

 Favored Enemy (Ex)